A comparative study of hadron-hadron and heavy-ion collision using the $q$-Weibull distribution function: Results and Discussion

-We begin our analysis by fitting the invariant yield of charged hadrons with q-Weibull distribution over different energies for $pp$, $pPb$ as well as \pb~collision.
-We fitted the distribution function with transverse momentum spectra of charged hadrons at different multiplicity of pp collision at $5.02$ TeV, $7$ TeV and $13$ TeV, and different centrality data produced in $2.76$ TeV \pb~collision.
-We also considered the spectra of charged hadrons produced in $pPb$ collision at $5.02$ TeV.
-Predicted values from q-Weibull distribution match closely with the actual data.
-Further, the value of $\chi^2/NDF$ obtained from data-theory comparison also suggest a good agreement between data and theoretical model.
+We begin our analysis by fitting the invariant yield of charged hadrons with $q$-Weibull distribution over different energies for $pp$, $pPb$ as well as \pb~collision.
+In high energy collision, the particle production in different $p_T$ range is dominated by different process, so the fitting has been performed for different $p_T$ range to study the dependence of fit parameters on the $p_T$ range.
+We fitted the $q$-Weibull distribution function with transverse momentum spectra of charged hadrons at different multiplicity of $pp$ collision at $5.02$ TeV, $7$ TeV and $13$ TeV.
+Table 1, provides the $V0M$ multiplicity class and corresponding multiplicity values for $pp$ collision at three different energies.
+We also considered the spectra of charged hadrons produced in $2.76$ TeV \pb~collision over different centralities and $pPb$ collision at $5.02$ TeV.

+As is evident from the figures \ref{fig:pt_pp_5020}, \ref{fig:pt_pp_7000}, \ref{fig:pt_pp_13000}, \ref{fig:pt_pbpb_2760}, the predicted values from $q$-Weibull distribution match closely with the actual data.
+Further, the value of $\chi^2/NDF$ obtained from data-theory comparison also suggest a good agreement between data and theoretical model over broad range of energies and different collision systems.

+In Fig. \ref{fig:k_pt_avg} we have plotted the variation of parameter $k$ with the average value of transverse momentum for a given $p_T$ range for most central/highest multiplicity data of $pp$, $pPb$ and heavy-ion collision.
+For a $p_T$ range of $p_T^{min}<p_T<p_T^{max}$, the $p_T^{avg}$ is defined as

+We observe that the value of parameter $k$ increases with increase in $p_T$ range.
+We know that the high-\pt particles are produced primarily in hard QCD scattering, so, from the trend of $k$ it can be inferred that this parameter is related to the onset of hard scattering process and non-equilibrium conditions as also discussed in Ref. \cite{Dash:2018qln}.